05 Nights 06 Days Bhutan Tour (FLY IN FLY OUT)

 Day 06: Depart Paro

-after breakfast drive to the airport for flight to onward destination.
+After breakfast, drive to the airport for a flight to an onward destination.

 Cost Info